Destiny's Child: Chapter 1

 He chose to ignore the challenge.
 "The Girls School of the Sacred Heart is a fine place.
 They will teach you the things a young lady must know to make her way in the world."
 The things a mother would teach her daughter, if the mother had seen fit to stay.

 Her plain little face crumpled beneath his gaze.
 So much power to have over one so small and defenseless.
-Better to break the cord between them cleanly and be done
+Better to break the cord between them cleanly and be done with it.

 "I hate you!" she cried when he informed her that the matter was closed to further discussion.
 "I hate you!"